What Is Hypertension?

 Hypertension and Children

-Regular exercise helps lower your blood pressure.
+Regular exercise helps lower blood pressure.
 Adults should get about 150 minutes of moderate-intensity exercise every week.
 That could include gardening, walking briskly, bicycling, or other aerobic exercise.
 Muscle-strengthening activities are recommended at least two days a week and should work all major muscle groups.

 Treatment: Complementary Therapies